act-rules/act-rules.github.io/_rules/unique-id-3ea0c8.md

 #### Passed Example 1

-Only one `id` within the document context
+There is only one `id` within the document context.

 ```html
 <div id="my-div">This is my first element</div>